-Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 197 Related to transmission line construction, environmental monitoring will include (but will not be limited to) inspection of: • ROW to ensure excessive vegetation clearing is not conducted; • Appropriateness of equipment choice and maintenance of equipment to minimize environmental impacts; • Effectiveness of erosion control measures where applicable; • Construction activities and equipment operation, including refueling exercises; • Waste management, including wood waste from clearing and domestic wastes; • Monitoring of remedial actions associated with malfunctions and accidents (if any); and Work on the transmission line was completed in April 2016.
+Condition/ Fracking # Description Status 2017 Date Completed (where applicable) 2017 197 Related to transmission line construction, environmental monitoring will include (but will not be limited to) inspection of: • ROW to ensure excessive vegetation clearing is not conducted; • Appropriateness of equipment choice and maintenance of equipment to minimize environmental impacts; • Effectiveness of erosion control measures where applicable; • Construction activities and equipment operation, including refueling exercises; • Waste management, including wood waste from clearing and domestic wastes; • Monitoring of remedial actions associated with malfunctions and accidents (if any); and • Any requirements contained in Work on the transmission line was completed in April 2016.
 The conditions outlined in this commitment were achieved.
 Completed April 2016.
-Any requirements contained in

-Condition/ Description Status 2017 Date Completed

-Tracking # (where applicable 2017

-2017

-environmental approvals and permits

-required to construct the transmission

-line.

-At a minimum, weekly inspections by

-a qualified person will occur of

-worksites and related areas, during

-clearing of the ROW and construction

-of the transmission line.
-Contractors

-will be required to have properly

-trained personnel to provide guidance

-to construction teams in the absence

-of the qualified environmental

-persons.
-The results of the

-inspections will be documented and

-follow-up actions, if any, delineated.

-Completion of follow-up actions will

-be confirmed during subsequent

-inspections.
-Inspection frequency will

-be increased should the need be

-identified.
-The duration of post- construction inspections, will depend

-on the results of the construction

-inspection.
-At a minimum, periodic

-aerial inspection will occur for

-environmental aspects during
+Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 environmental approvals and permits required to construct the transmission line.
+At a minimum, weekly inspections by a qualified person will occur of worksites and related areas, during clearing of the ROW and construction of the transmission line.
+Contractors will be required to have properly trained personnel to provide guidance to construction teams in the absence of the qualified environmental persons.
+The results of the inspections will be documented and follow-up actions, if any, delineated.
+Completion of follow-up actions will be confirmed during subsequent inspections.
+Inspection frequency will be increased should the need be identified.
+The duration of post-construction inspections, will depend on the results of the construction inspection inspection will occur for